M57 (Johannesburg): Route

 The M57 begins at a 4-way-junction with the R29 and M37 in Primrose (north of Germiston City Centre).
-It starts by heading east-north-east as Pretoria Road and meets the M39 (Lazarus Mawela Road) before crossing the N12 Highway (Johannesburg-Witbank Highway) as Ntemi Ncwane Road (formerly Kraft Road).
+It starts by heading east-north-east as Pretoria Road and meets the M39 (Lazarus Mawela Road) before crossing the N12 highway (Johannesburg-Witbank Highway) as Ntemi Ncwane Road (formerly Kraft Road).
 Just after the N12 junction, it reaches a junction with the M44 (North Reef Road) in the industrialised suburb of Elandsfontein.
-It joins the M44 Road eastwards up to the next junction, where it becomes its own road northwards.
+It joins the M44 road eastwards up to the next junction, where it becomes its own road northwards.

 It heads northwards as Jet Park Road through Jet Park to meet the M41 (Griffiths Road) at a t-junction, with the M41 leading to the R21 freeway and to the South African Airways headquarters in the east.

-From the M41 junction, it is parallel to the R21 freeway northwards, and it has the industrialized suburb of Isando to its left and the outskirts of O.R.
+From the M41 junction, it is parallel to the R21 freeway northwards, and it has the industrialised suburb of Isando to its left and the outskirts of O.R.
 Tambo International Airport to its right.
 It meets the M99 (Electron Avenue), which provides an entrance into the airport.
 It then, as a flyover, crosses the R24 freeway as Pretoria Road and immediately after, it meets the eastern terminus of the M16 (Andre Greyvenstein Road) as it enters the suburb of Rhodesfield in Kempton Park.
 Now, as Pretoria Road, it is the main road through Kempton Park's CBD and is intersected from the east by the M32 at Petrus “Chilly” Magagula Road (formerly Pomona Road) and the two are co-signed for 400 metres before the M32 becomes Plane Road westwards while the M57 continues northwards through the CBD of Kempton Park.